ctb/titus-blog/src/2014-citations.rst

 software implementation, and we'd like to reward both appropriately with citations.

+Additionally, for things like tenure and promotion and grants, often it is the case that only peer reviewed articles count.
+In this case, having citations accrue to those articles is a good idea!

 So, rather than directly citing our tarballs or repositories (see `F1000 Research
 <http://blog.f1000research.com/2013/10/11/open-access-software-our-recent-software-repository-collaborations/>`__